ArudenKun/Barriot/PRIVACY.md

 Data is stored in a MongoDB server, locally hosted on the same machine as Barriot itself.
 It is safely protected by a security manager & password system.
 The port MongoDB communicates over is locked externally, so no traffic from outside the machine can interfere with or keep tabs on your data.
+> If this security somehow fails, and your data is somehow grabbed or deleted, Barriot will notify you along other users of this event in its built-in notification system.

 ## ✅ Agreement